Auties00/brisk-engine/README.md

 /// Build the download item either by using this method or manually building it
 /// using HttpDownloadEngine.requestFileInfo(url).
 Note that buildDownloadItem(url)
 /// automatically uses an isolate to request for file information while requestFileInfo
-/// does so in the same isolate. final downloadItem = await HttpDownloadEngine.buildDownloadItem(url);
+/// does so in the same isolate.Therefore, it's recommended to use the below method. final downloadItem = await HttpDownloadEngine.buildDownloadItem(url);

 /// Start the engine